ElixirFocus/brick_house/content/posts/ecto-schemaless-changesets/index.md

 ## Conclusion

 With schemaless changesets you have the power to hand craft validations for specific web form presentations and define firm boundaries of responsibilities between your web presentation layer and the business-specific contexts of your app.
 Lots of people will not invest in this separation of concerns, and depending on the life-cycle of the application and the needs of your users that might be fine.
-If however, you find yourself making multiple flavors of changeset for your business nouns and various web forms -- it might be time to rethink your approach.
+If however, you find yourself making multiple flavors of changeset or adding lots of `virtual` fields to a schema just to make the web forms fit in -- it might be time to rethink your approach.